-Inactive students are students who have been granted full, provisional, probationary, or special student admission to the Graduate School of Theology and who have not had any type of course activity during a period of eighteen months.
-If a student does not enroll in a course within eighteen months after being admitted to the Graduate School of Theology, the student's status will become inactive.
+If a student does not enroll in at least one course per calendar year after being admitted to the Graduate School of Theology, his or her status becomes inactive.
 Students may be allowed to reactivate admission status by submitting a request for dean approval and paying a fee.

-A student whose status becomes inactive will be required to pay a reactivation fee and fulfill program requirements of the graduate catalog that is current at the time of reactivation.
+A student approved for reactivation will fulfill program requirements of the graduate catalog that is current at the time of reactivation.
 A student whose status remains inactive for five years or longer should reapply for admission to the Graduate School of Theology according to application procedures in effect at the time.
-Only transfer of credit that is applicable to the current program of study will be awarded and appear on student transcripts.
+Only the number of credits applicable to the current program of study will be awarded and appear on student transcripts.